-- •To recognise the work and style of Henri Matisse. - •To know up to three ways to draw a freehand circle. - •To know 4 ways to show expression on a face. - •To know what 'circulism' and 'blending' is.
+- •To know the work of Henri Matisse. - •To know up to three ways to draw a freehand circle. - •To know 4 ways to show expression on a face. - •To know what 'circulism' and 'blending' is.

 Hues, shades, circulism, blending, freehand, pastel, live model, expression.